buzz-language/buzz-lang.dev/docs/guide/objects.md

 }
 ```

-## Instanciation
+## Instantiation
-Instanciating an object is simple.
+Instantiating an object is simple.
 Properties with default values can be omitted.
 ```buzz
 var me = Person{
     name = "Giann"